 Standard for newly discovered evidence

-Courts will grant a motion for a new trial based on newly discovered evidence if the defendant shows:
+Courts will grant a motion for a new trial based on newly discovered evidence if you show:

 - the evidence was discovered after the trial;

-- the defendant and his/her counsel exercised diligence to discover all possible evidence favorable to the defendant prior to and during the trial;
+- you and your counsel exercised diligence to discover all possible evidence favorable to you prior to and during the trial;

 - the newly discovered evidence is material to the issues involved, and not merely cumulative or impeaching; and